acqrdeveloper/maintenance/README.md

-# Project : maintenance
+# Project : maintenance-PHP Laravel
 example of software for the maintenance of models in PHP-Laravel
-# Commands : PHP-Laravel
+# Commands
 + composer install
 + cd public
 + npm install bower -g -f